Super for the self-employed and freelancers

 Income averaging is designed to prevent you from being taxed at higher tax rates in a year when your income may be above average.
 If you're eligible, it allows you to pay tax based on your 'average' income over the previous five years.

 There are very specific conditions you have to meet to be eligible for income averaging.
-Please visit the ATO's website for full details.
+Visit the ATO website for full details.

 You may want to speak to your accountant or registered tax agent to make sure this tax strategy is right for you.